"“Blue states,” that is, the states that voted Democratic in the 2004

 have become more likely to marry and less likely to divorce than the rest of the

-population, with two-parent families that remain intact
+population, with two-parent families that remain intact, replicating the statistics

 the country has seen skyrocketing rates of non-marital births, divorce, and

-single-parent families, magnifying the effects of income inequality on children
+single-parent families, magnifying the effects of income inequality on children.

 The hallmark of this new middle-class ethic is later ages of family formation,